Generators and closed classes of groups: Introduction

 We are mainly interested in three classes of operations in the class of groups, namely taking direct limits, constructing extensions from a given kernel and cokernel, and taking quotients.
 The relation between the closed classes under these operations has been already studied in \cite{Cha14} from a different point of view.
 We focus on singly-generated classes, and in fact our first main result is a generation result.
 Given a group $A$, we denote by $\mathcal{C}(A)$ the class generated by $A$ under direct limits and isomorphisms, and by $\overline{\mathcal{C}(A)}$ the class generated by $A$ under direct limits, extensions and isomorphisms.
+The elements of $\mathcal{C}(A)$ are usually called $A$-\emph{cellular} groups, and the elements of $\overline{\mathcal{C}(A)}$ are called $A$-\emph{acyclic} groups.
 Then:

 \textbf{Theorem \ref{maintheorem}} {\it For any group $A$, there exists a group $B$ such that $\overline{\mathcal{C}(A)}=\mathcal{C}(B)$}.